Germanunkol/trAInsported/MakingMaps.md

 		ch.version = "1"

+###ch.maxTrains###
+The maximum amount of trains per player.

+		ch.maxTrains = 3	-- no more than 3 trains allowed per player on this map.

+###ch.startMoney###
+The money the player starts with.

+		ch.startMoney = 50	-- enough to buy two trains

 ###console.add(message, color)###
 Use this to print something to the in-game console.
 **Passed Arguments:**

 - message: Coordinates of the place where the passenger should spawn